 The "rules of the games" were flexible.
 Determination of what was legal varied, depending upon who was making the decisions.
 Experienced captains and crews switched back and forth between privateer and pirate, or simply signed up for ordinary commercial trips, depending upon the demand for their services.
-Before coming to Virginia in 1607, even John Smith had served on a pirate ship in the Mediterranean.2
+Before coming to Virginia in 1607, even John Smith had served on a pirate ship in the Mediterranean.3

 One Jamestown merchant was caught up in the change in policy, sailing The Fame of Virginia to the Netherlands when Virginia was loyal to the king but returning in 1752 after Parliament had seized control of the Virginia colony.

 County taxpayers feared they would be required to provide compensation, since county officials had made the mistake of releasing the captain who sailed away, but then a Dutch ship was captured.
 Colonial officials conspired together to claim that ship as property of the colony, then sell it at a great discount to the owner of The Fame of Virginia (with the arbiters making the decision getting compensated by that owner, as part of the deal).
-Clearly, the boundary between illegal piracy and legalized privateering depended upon the circumstances, and who got rewarded by different interpretations of the law.3
+Clearly, the boundary between illegal piracy and legalized privateering depended upon the circumstances, and who got rewarded by different interpretations of the law.4

 Dutch privateers, not pirates, caused the greatest damage to Virginia shipping in the Chesapeake Bay area.
-In 1667, during one of the Anglo-Dutch wars, Dutch privateers disguised themselves as English ships, sailed into the Chesapeake Bay, crippled the one English warship stationed there, captured the fleet of merchant ships preparing to sail to England with full loads of tobacco.
+In 1667, during one of the Anglo-Dutch wars, Dutch privateers disguised themselves as English ships.
+They sailed into the Chesapeake Bay, crippled the one English warship stationed there, and captured the fleet of merchant ships preparing to sail to England with full loads of tobacco.

 Thanks to intimidation, robbery at sea was often a pretty easy way to make a living.
 Pirates consciously spread fear regarding their behavior, and announcing their presence by hoisting a blood-red flag.
 Blackbeard hoisted a black flag with a death's head, while variants used by other pirates are replicated today as the "Jolly Roger" flag with a skull and crossbones.
 Captains and crews who quickly surrendered hoped to be treated better than those who fought back or tried to escape.
 Crew members from captured vessels ("prizes") would be invited to join the pirates, who at times created a fleet with multiple ships that required additional crew.

 Those who refused were imprisoned with passengers in dark and smelly holds below decks or marooned on a plundered hulk from which sails and ropes had been removed.
 A quick surrender might result in gentle treatment, but pirates were mercurial and often undisciplined.
-Captains, crews, and passengers could be tortured or killed for information/entertainment, and the fate of captured ships varied.
+Captains, crews, and passengers could be tortured or killed for information/entertainment, and the fate of captured ships varied

 Sometimes pirates simply stole valuables, and then released the crew and ship.
 At other times, pirates would trade their worn-out vessels for a captured merchant ship in better condition, in the maritime equivalent of stealing a faster car.